bergesinstitute/grafmethodenglish/book-5-unit-5.md

 ## What this is about (de qué se trata)

-In Book 2, we learned modal verbs for the present: *can, must, should, may, might.*
+We have already learned modal verbs for the present: *can, must, should, may, might.*
 Now we'll learn how to use them to talk about the past.
 We combine a modal verb with *have* + past participle.

-🔹 En el Libro 2 aprendimos los verbos modales para el presente: *can, must, should, may, might.*
+🔹 Ya hemos aprendido los verbos modales para el presente: *can, must, should, may, might.*
 Ahora aprenderemos a usarlos para hablar del pasado.
 Combinamos un verbo modal con *have* + participio pasado.